Fabiancrg/acw02_zb/ERROR_DIAGNOSTICS_ENDPOINT.md

 # Error Diagnostics Endpoint Implementation

 ## Overview
-Implemented **Endpoint 9** to expose AC error/warning diagnostics via Zigbee with human-readable error messages.
+Implemented **Endpoint 9** to expose AC error/warning diagnostics via Zigbee with a binary sensor.
+Error details are logged to console with human-readable descriptions.

 ## Implementation Details